Accelerating your hiring speed is tough.

 So, it eliminates the need to use different tools and provides complete visibility into a single dashboard.

-On another note, if you often hire candidates in large volume, you may even want to consider using automated scheduling software that automatically syncs up your availability with the right candidates and allows them to self-schedule.
+On another note, if you often hire candidates in large volumes, you may even want to consider using automated scheduling software that automatically syncs up your availability with the right candidates and allows them to self-schedule.

 By giving more flexibility to candidates – while seamlessly managing your schedule – you can even bring down the number of candidates who drop out of the interview process.